 - Methanol – Methanol, also known as wood alcohol, is a by-product of the distillation of wood.
 It is often found in products like Antifreeze, Varnish and De-icing substances and is one of the harmful types of simple alcohols.

 - Ethanol – More commonly just known as alcohol, ethanol is an ingredient found in beers, wines and liquor.
 It is derived from fermented sugars, yeast and starches.

 - Isopropyl Alcohol – This type of alcohol is most commonly found in cleaning products and otherwise known as rubbing alcohol.
 It is used in anti-bacterial substances such as hand sanitisers therefore has a strong odour.

-- Denatured Alcohol (Alcohol Denat) – Functioning as an anti-foaming agent and solvent and viscosity decreasing agents, when a denaturant is added to alcohol to becomes denatured alcohol.
+- Alcohol Denat (Denatured Alcohol) – Functioning as an anti-foaming agent and solvent and viscosity decreasing agents, when a denaturant is added to alcohol to becomes denatured alcohol.

-Alcohol denat (*grain alcohol), which is used in our organic skincare range, is perfectly safe for the skin, when combined with other ingredients.
+Alcohol denat (*grain alcohol), which is commonly used in organic skincare, is perfectly safe for the skin, when combined with other ingredients.